pcbreflux/espressif/esp32/app/ESP32_mqtts_gpio/README.md

 # MQTT Secure via HTTPS Websocket Example

 Uses an mbedTLS socket to make a very simple HTTPS request over a secure connection, including verifying the server TLS certificate.
+You have to use a seperate MQTT Broker.
+Setting up your own like mosquitto (with SSL/TLS) maybe on raspberian or ubuntu or use one on the Cloud like iot.eclipse.org (even encpryted, this is public!), test.mosquitto.org (also public) or coudmqtt.com (your private one) or others.

 ## Example MQTT
 * Send Topic esp32/bulb1/0 Message 50 to switch first GPIO (-> 5) in the List (5,18,23,19,22) to 50& duty cycle -> 50% on / 50% of frequency 1kHz